 Withdrawals due to military service will be reviewed on a case by case basis by Liberty University's Office of Military Affairs.

 The remedial course policy was clarified to Liberty University in a recent U.S. Department of Veterans Affairs Audit.
 The clarification states that No remedial courses (Online) can be paid for by the U.S. Department of Veterans Affairs.
-For Liberty University, this includes the following courses, ENGL 100 / MATH 100 / MATH 110 / CLST 100 / CLST 101 / CLST 103.
+For Liberty University, this includes the following courses, ENGL 100 / MATH 100 / MATH 110 / All courses with the course prefix CLST.

 Once classes are certified by Liberty University to the U.S. Department of Veterans Affairs, any changes in enrollment will result in the student going into debt management with the U.S. Department of Veterans Affairs and their benefits being stopped until such a time where the debt is reconciled.